FEDavid/DocuPy/README.md

 1. Download the source file and place it in your root folder, assuring all files requiring documentation are either in the root file with it or in a subdirectory.

+2. Insert some documentation into your code (I used [pydoc](https://docs.python.org/3/library/pydoc.html)).

-2. {Only if you're using the documentation for GitHub, otherwise you can remove the `pydoc_HTML()` function} Edit the `github_repo` variable within the source file to match your username and repo name.
+3. {Only if you're using the documentation for GitHub, otherwise you can remove the `pydoc_HTML()` function} Edit the `github_repo` variable within the source file to match your username and repo name.

-3. {Only if you're using the documentation for GitHub} Once the files are outputted, commit them to your repo and take the url for your raw index and slot it into your README markdown while adding the htmlpreview prefix.
+4. {Only if you're using the documentation for GitHub} Once the files are outputted, commit them to your repo and take the url for your raw index and slot it into your README markdown while adding the htmlpreview prefix.

 * If you are not intending on using this for Github, as stated above, simply remove the `pydoc_HTML()' function and the files will simply all be output to your documentation folder locally.